chris-milsted/sa-demo-ondat/Demo-Building.md

 * Either use this in your `~/.kube/config` file or `export KUBECONFIG=pathtofile` as you would do normally.

 * I am going to be using 2.5+ of OnDat - the installation will be done with the [`kubectl-storageos`](https://github.com/storageos/kubectl-storageos) plugin.
 This will automate the installation of OnDat and also create the local etcd cluster.
-* I am going to also let the operator install an etcd cluster using the new etcd operator which is based on the improbable engineering project.
+* I am going to also let the operator install an etcd cluster using the new etcd operator, which is based on the improbable engineering project.
 * If you recall above as well I also enabled EBS storage in the cluster as I need an EBS volume to exist to install etcd before I can then install and start using OnDat volumes as we record the metadata into this etcd database to co-ordinate locks and our distributed systems.

-* The command to install my cluster, will be:
+* The command to install Ondat into my cluster, will be:

 ```bash
 # check that the plugin is in your path.